obophenotype/upheno/docs/reference/phenotype-data.md

 #### Pre-coordinated

-!!! example "Structured pre-coordinated phenotype data"

-    Structured pre-coordinated phenotype data is data where the various [aspects of the phenotype term](../reference/core-concepts.md), such as the _bearer_ ("retinal blood vessels") and the _characteristic_ ("Attenuation", or "thinning/narrowing"), and the _modifier_ (in the case of HPO terms, simply _abnormal_), are combined ("coordinated") into a single term, e.g. "Attenuation of retinal blood vessels" (HP:0007843).
+Structured pre-coordinated phenotype data is data where the various [aspects of the phenotype term](../reference/core-concepts.md), such as the _bearer_ ("retinal blood vessels") and the _characteristic_ ("Attenuation", or "thinning/narrowing"), and the _modifier_ (in the case of HPO terms, simply _abnormal_), are combined ("coordinated") into a single term, e.g. [`HP:0007843`](https://www.ebi.ac.uk/ols4/ontologies/hp/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FHP_0007843) "Attenuation of retinal blood vessels".

 Pre-coordinated phenotype data is popular in the clinical domain, where a lot of observations are taken by a clinician and recorded as "phenotypic abnormalities" with the goal of eventual diagnosis.